 In an era where information is readily available, every industry is experiencing disruption, and technological innovation is redefining every sector, companies – including event planners – that don’t remain relevant are likely to find themselves in a similar situation to Myspace and Blackberry.

 In simple terms: snooze and your business will lose.

-Here’s a look at eleven practices to stay ahead of the competition.
+Here’s a look at eleven strategies for event planning and practices to stay ahead of the competition.

-HubSpot defines a customer-first strategy as “a business plan centered around meeting customer needs and creating delightful brand experiences.
+HubSpot defines a customer-first strategy as “an event planning business plan centered around meeting customer needs and creating delightful brand experiences.
 These plans use special services or features that enhance the company’s value in the customer’s eyes.
 This builds a mutually beneficial relationship between the customer and the company, making all stakeholders happy in the process.”

 Embracing a customer-first mindset requires frequent and open two-way communication, through formal initiatives like focus groups and advisory boards to informal feedback collected from customer service or social media.